Search

 Diversity, Equity, Inclusion, and Justice at Hudson River Watershed Alliance

-Hudson River Watershed Alliance’s mission is to unite and empower communities to protect their local water resources.
+Hudson River Watershed Alliance’s mission is to unite and empower communities to protect our shared waters.
 Advancing diversity, equity, inclusion, and justice is critical to achieving our goals of clean water and healthy tributaries in the Hudson River watershed.
 We can’t find solutions to the complex and intertwined problems of water pollution, climate change, and racism without working together as a community of people who live in this place, our watershed.
 We recognize that community exists on multiple levels, and the community of leadership at the Hudson River Watershed Alliance is one of those communities that needs to change in order to meet that challenge.

 Hudson River Watershed Alliance recognizes that systemic racism has resulted in many individuals and groups being excluded or under-represented in the environmental movement.
 To our organization, inclusion means deliberately bringing these individuals and groups into processes, activities, and decision-making, especially in a way that shares power.
 Our work is based on meeting the needs of local, community-based watershed groups, with an emphasis on equitable bottom-up organizing.
 Centering diverse voices from our local watershed communities is of particular importance.
 Though we serve as a collective voice, we strive to ensure that community voices are heard directly and that we represent them appropriately.
 As an Alliance, we seek to develop respectful relationships across the Hudson River watershed that consider power dynamics and privilege.